Cosmological Implications of Kalb-Ramond-Like-Particles: Introduction

 \section{Introduction}

 The Kalb-Ramond (KR) field, $B_{\mu\nu}$, is an antisymmetric, rank-2 tensor field.
-It was first introduced in 1974 within the context of string theory by Kalb and Ramond to describe the interactions between fundamental strings \cite{Kalb:1974yc}, but it also arises generically as a $(1,0)\oplus(0,1)$ representation of the Lorentz group in four-dimensions.
-The KR field can be thought of as a generalization of the electromagnetic potential, with one key difference: While the electromagnetic potential couples to point particles, the KR field couples to extended objects, e.g., strings.
+It was first introduced in 1974 within the context of string theory by Kalb and Ramond to describe the interactions between fundamental strings \cite{Kalb:1974yc}, but it also arises generically as a $(1,0)\oplus(0,1)$ representation of the Lorentz group in four dimensions.\footnote{Note that the antisymmetric two-form field was first introduced as the `notoph' in \cite{Ogievetsky:1966eiu}.
+See e.g., \cite{Ivanov:2016lha} for a discussion.} The KR field can be thought of as a generalization of the electromagnetic potential, with one key difference: While the electromagnetic potential couples to point particles, the KR field couples to extended objects, e.g., strings.
 Historically, the KR field has been closely associated with the axion, sometimes being referred to as the `Kalb-Ramond axion,' due to a duality which maps directly from the massless non-interacting KR field to a pseuduscalar field \cite{Svrcek:2006yi}.
-Additionally, it has been studied in the context of Lorentz violating gauge theories \cite{Kostelecky:1989jp, Higashijima:2001sq, Altschul:2009ae,Hernaski:2016dyk}.
+Additionally, it has been studied in the context of Lorentz violating gauge theories \cite{Kostelecky:1989jp, Higashijima:2001sq, Altschul:2009ae,Hernaski:2016dyk,Assuncao:2019azw,Almeida:2020lsn}.
 The massive KR field on the other hand, has been less well studied but also possesses a duality: the non-interacting massive KR is dual to a massive pseudovector field \cite{Hell:2021wzm} (see \cite{Smailagic:2001ch} for related earlier work).
 In this work, we focus on the massive interacting Kalb-Ramond field of string theory as well as a larger class of antisymmetric rank-2 tensors arising in a variety of effective field theories, which we refer to as \textit{Kalb-Ramond-Like Particles} (KRLPs).